itzg/docker-minecraft-server/docs/configuration/server-properties.md

 To [enforce the whitelist changes immediately](https://minecraft.wiki/w/Server.properties#enforce-whitelist) when whitelist commands are used , set `ENFORCE_WHITELIST` to "true".
 If managing the whitelist file manually, `ENABLE_WHITELIST` can be set to "true" to set the `white-list` property.

+!!! tip "Changing user API provider"

+    The usernames provided for whitelist and ops processing are resolved using either [PlayerDB](https://playerdb.co/) or [Mojang's API](https://wiki.vg/Mojang_API#Username_to_UUID).
+The default uses PlayerDB, but can be changed by setting the environment variable `USER_API_PROVIDER` to "mojang".
+Sometimes one or the other service can become overloaded, which is why there is the ability to switch providers.

 ### Op/Administrator Players

 Similar to the whitelist, users can be provisioned as operators (aka administrators) to your Minecraft server by